United

 only recommendations, and not binding.

-and more powerful body of the United Nations is the Security Council.
-The Security Council comprises 15
+United Nations is the Security Council.

-members.
-Five countries (United States
+The Security Council comprises 15 members.
+Five countries (United States of America,

-veto powers.
-The other ten seats are
+powers.
+The other ten seats are filled

-filled by member states, voted in by the General Assembly to serve two year
+by member states, voted in by the General Assembly to serve two year

 terms.
 The two main Chapters of the